XIII - Recovery

 In the end, I got my wish.

 It was time now to set another goal.
-As I climbed into the Dodge, I decided it my new goal be to locate Connor and or Jim.
+As I climbed into the Dodge, I decided my new goal be to locate Connor and or Jim.
 With the current situation stable - for lack of a better word - I was able to give my current situation more thought.

 I flipped open the communicator to see the time.

-It would be six or seven hours until I could make a discrete and safe entrance the house on Arthur Avenue.
+It would be six or seven hours until I could make a discrete and safe entrance into the house on Arthur Avenue.

 Another message from the downed Brüder ship displayed itself.
 There were 26 minutes left before the self-destruct.

 I was about to start the car and drive back to the crash site of the Brüder ship when I saw them, The Corporation ‘men in black’.
 Three of them approached the walk-in clinic where I left Dan.
 The last agent stopped in mid walk to scan the parking lot.
 I froze.
 I knew him.
 He was the man chasing the runaway kid who collided with me next to the Photon arena in Ocean City the night Wald disappeared.
 The same man who stopped and stared back at me.
 That event hasn’t happened yet for him.
 He wouldn’t recognize me now.
 He finished his scan of the parking lot and joined his comrades in the clinic.